Grüner Veltliner: Austria's White Wine Pride

 Geography and Climate

 Grüner Veltliner is grown across virtually all of Austria's wine regions, but its heartland is the northeastern corner of the country, particularly Lower Austria (Niederösterreich), where it accounts for close to half of all vineyard plantings.
-The Weinviertel, Austria's largest wine region, is home to more than half of all Austrian Grüner Veltliner, producing lighter, more aromatic styles on loess and clay soils.
+The Weinviertel, Austria's largest wine region, is home to more than half of all Austrian Grüner Veltliner, producing lighter, more aromatic styles on loess and clay soils, often at high yields.
 Along the Danube, in the Wachau, Kremstal, and Kamptal, the grape grows on famously steep, terraced slopes of granite, gneiss, and loess, generating wines of remarkable concentration, minerality, and longevity.
-These Danube regions share a continental climate moderated by warm Pannonian air from the east and cool northerly winds, creating significant diurnal temperature variation that preserves acidity and aromatic precision.
-The Wachau itself, a 35-kilometre stretch of the Danube between Melk and Krems, was designated a UNESCO World Heritage Site in 2000.
+These Danube regions share a continental climate moderated by warm Pannonian air from the east and cool air from the northwest, creating significant diurnal temperature variation that preserves acidity and aromatic precision.
+The Wachau itself, a narrow stretch of the Danube between the towns of Melk and Krems, was designated a UNESCO World Heritage Site in 2000.

 - Kamptal and Kremstal: loess and primary rock soils producing medium to full-bodied wines with stone fruit, herbal notes, and notable mineral depth